How were you expecting to feel after four days with us?

-"I think the fluidity of it has been the best part, because if it is set in stone, if the boat ride was on the Saturday, it would have been terrible.
-Having the option to bring that forward, and work around that, doing all the post-processing in one night, it was perfect because we got to do what we did.
-Otherwise you’re out there in the rain.
-It would have been miserable.
-Instead being able to do this is amazing."
+"I think the fluidity of it has been the best part, because if it was set in stone, and we had the boat ride on the Saturday, it would have been terrible.
+Having the option to bring that forward, and work around that, doing all the post-processing in one night, it was perfect — because we got to do what we did — otherwise, you’re out there in the rain and it would have been miserable; instead, being able to do this is amazing."

 "This is a huge and sincere thanks to you and the team for what’s been a thoroughly enjoyable and truly inspirational experience.

 From the group’s first breakfast on the pier in Hobart it was obvious this was going to be a fun few days.
-However in every subsequent stage things kept getter even better.
+However in every subsequent stage things kept getting even better.

 Our first dinner together just added to the excitement - we realised the food was going to be a highlight too, and it continued to exceed expectations, daily.
 Better still, every meal provided more time to chat, share and learn.
 If we weren’t provided so many regular opportunities to do so, I think we would have missed out on a significant portion of the education we’re returning home with today.
 I honestly believe we learned as much at the dining table as we did in the field.

 The locations you and the team selected were not only visually beautiful, but they’re clearly the results of local knowledge, and I really appreciate that we’ve been entrusted with it.
 It feels like we’ve been afforded a rare privilege and are now guardians of an important secret.
 I doubt such feelings could be achieved with larger groups.